devareus/Eclectic-Token-Sniper/README.md

 	- Selling a token after a certain amount of time after buying
 	- Selling a token if the trailing stop doesn't change after a certain amount of time
 	- Mempool monitoring to frontrun RemoveLiquidity transactions
+- Simulation mode to test your sources and settings without risking any real funds
 ***

 For bug reports, feedback or help, use the Issues functionality here on Github, send an email to [devareus@protonmail.com](devareus@protonmail.com) or join the